 Monitoring and delving into the progress of the litigation revolution across the world was never the purpose of this site.
 Through a single, fully substantiated case study, COTIN is intended to demonstrate how genuinely open or ‘transparent’ legal proceedings accessible by anyone would almost certainly have made the lamentable markers of this case inconceivable — a judge wholly unqualified and struggling, by her own admission, to adjudicate in a branch of law in which she had no experience whatsoever, in a trial skewed blatantly for the benefit of a colleague on the bench.

-Questions about whether and when digital communication and broadcasting would be deployed by courts in California and the rest of America to achieve that transparency has led to discovering that they are laggards in this transformation.
+Questions about whether and when digital communication and broadcasting would be deployed by courts in California and the rest of America to achieve that transparency have led to discovering that they are laggards in this transformation.
 Entries on this site about courts at the forefront of change — in faraway countries — are based on woefully incomplete information, but they should encourage American media with the large long-distance travel budgets that this subject deserves to fill in the blanks.
 They include:

 … Surely it’s time for an American presidential candidate from either party to run on bringing U.S. law and the courts into the 21st century?
 Start a campaign for yoking digital technology to putting justice within the reach of the poor and comparatively powerless?
 That there has been no such initiative, no parallel in […]